- A recent study found that 80 percent of medical cannabis users substitute it for prescription pain medications such as opioids.

 In contrast, pain medications like oxycodone, hydrocodone, codeine, and morphine block pain messages sent from the body to the brain by attaching to opioid receptors throughout the body.

-While opioids are effective pain relievers, they can also be highly addictive.
+While opioids are effective pain relievers, they can also be

 With cannabis, some doctors have concerns about people self-treating their pain with cannabis obtained from dispensaries that cater to recreational users.